Reduce the environmental footprint of our operations at planetary scale to protect climate and biodiversity

 Our roadmap includes a three-phase approach spanning three decades, with the primary focus on switching energy sources to cut emissions and improve the Group's carbon footprint across all its businesses and operational activities.

 By committing to setting a Science-Based Target we are taking a bigger, bolder step to advance our Solvay One Planet initiative, especially regarding our partnerships with customers.

 Historically, Solvay has been more energy intensive than the chemical industry average, relying on coal as a primary energy source.
 As part of Solvay One Planet, we committed to phase out the use of coal in energy production by 2030.
 We have already substituted coal for cleaner energy sources in two important production sites. recycled wood chips as raw material, supplied by local companies.
 This project, which is operational from mid-2021, will cut the site’s CO2 emissions by more than 30% (-190 kt CO2/y).
 It also brings us a step closer to our objective to phase -out coal from energy production by 2030.

 Our soda ash plant in Rheinberg, Germany is switching from coal to biomass to produce energy.
 This project, which is operational from mid-2021, will cut the site’s CO2 emissions by more than 30% (-190 kt CO2/y).
 It also brings us a step closer to our objective to phase -out coal from energy production by 2030.

 Reducing pressure on biodiversity

-Based on our new Solvay One Planet agenda, we will measure emissions reduction with our customers and suppliers and throughout the complete value chain.
-As an example of this approach, we learnt that thanks to our scale inhibitor solutions for alumina producers, MAX HT®, it is reducing the emissions of our top 20 customers by about 2 million tons of CO2.
+Following our Solvay One Planet agenda, we measure emissions reduction with our customers and suppliers and throughout the complete value chain.
+For example our scale inhibitor solutions for alumina producers, MAX HT®, have reduced the emissions of our top 20 customers by about two million tons of CO2.
 That’s about 20 percent of the total emissions of a city like Brussels.